mlrun/mlrun/docs/secrets.md

 ### Mapping secrets to environment
 Let's assume a k8s secret called `my-secret` was created in the same k8s namespace where MLRun is running, with two keys in it - `secret1` and `secret2`.
-The following example will add these two secret keys as environment variables to an MLRun job:
+The following example adds these two secret keys as environment variables to an MLRun job:

 ```python